MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 - Remove the DNS SRV records that you created when you deployed the [AD RMS mobile device extension](http://technet.microsoft.com/library/dn673574.aspx).

     When these DNS changes have propogated, these clients will automatically discover the Azure Rights Management service.
-However, they do cache the information from  AD RMS, so this process can take up to 30 days.
+However, Mac computers cache the information from AD RMS, so for these computers, this process can take up to 30 days.

 For Windows clients: